hashicorp/terraform-provider-aws/website/docs/r/globalaccelerator_endpoint_group.html.markdown

 **Note:** When client IP address preservation is enabled, the Global Accelerator service creates an EC2 Security Group in the VPC named `GlobalAccelerator` that must be deleted (potentially outside of Terraform) before the VPC will successfully delete.
 If this EC2 Security Group is not deleted, Terraform will retry the VPC deletion for a few minutes before reporting a `DependencyViolation` error.
 This cannot be resolved by re-running Terraform.
 * `endpoint_id` - (Optional) An ID for the endpoint.
 If the endpoint is a Network Load Balancer or Application Load Balancer, this is the Amazon Resource Name (ARN) of the resource.
 If the endpoint is an Elastic IP address, this is the Elastic IP address allocation ID.
 * `weight` - (Optional) The weight associated with the endpoint.
 When you add weights to endpoints, you configure AWS Global Accelerator to route traffic based on proportions that you specify.

+**port_override** supports the following attributes:

+* `endpoint_port` - (Required) The endpoint port that you want a listener port to be mapped to.
+This is the port on the endpoint, such as the Application Load Balancer or Amazon EC2 instance.
+* `listener_port` - (Required) The listener port that you want to map to a specific endpoint port.
+This is the port that user traffic arrives to the Global Accelerator on.

 ## Attributes Reference